soumelis-lab/ICELLNET/exemples_tutorials/Exemple2_scRNAseq.md

 - This means that high interaction scores does not mean high expression.
 You **should come back to the initial SeuratObject to look at individual gene expression**, and that the ligand/receptor of interest if effectively expressed by the cluster.

-- **Filtering of genes expressed by each cluster according to cell percentage expressing the gene (= with counts >0) for each cluster can be an option to remove false-negative interactions scores.**  This can be done with the sc.data.clean function, by setting filter.perc to a defined value (2 for 2%, 5 for 5% etc...).
+- **Filtering of genes expressed by each cluster according to cell percentage expressing the gene (= with counts >0) for each cluster can be an option to remove false-negative interactions scores.**  This can be done with the `sc.data.cleaning()` function, by setting filter.perc to a defined value (2 for 2%, 5 for 5% etc...).
 Filtered genes (expressed by a number of cells among the cluster below the percentage) will be set to 0.

 # Broader cell-cell communication analysis and prioritisation strategies